Hausdorff measures of sets in Exact Diophantine approximation: Introduction

-Examples of exact approximation sets that fit into the abstract framework include the classic sets of exactly approximable numbers/vectors, as well as specific restricted Diophantine approximation sets; see \S \ref{appl} for details.
+The framework we adopt is similar to that introduced by Bandi, Ghosh, and Nandi \cite{BGN23}.
+This general setup encompasses, among others, the classic sets of exactly approximable numbers and various restricted Diophantine approximation sets; see \S \ref{appl} for details.